FrigadeHQ/trench/README.md

    docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build --force-recreate --renew-anon-volumes
    ```

-   The above command will start the Trench server that includes a local Clickhouse and Kafka instance on `http://localhost:4000`.
+   The above command will start the Trench server that includes a local ClickHouse and Kafka instance on `http://localhost:4000`.
 You can open this URL in your browser and you should see the message `Trench server is running`.
 You shouldupdate the `.env` file to change any of the configuration options.

 2. **Send a sample event**:
    You can find and update the default public and private API key in the `.env` file.
 Using your public API key, you can send a sample event to Trench as such: